CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 - Is the Dependency Rule consistently followed when interacting with details in the outer layer?
   - Give us a concrete example from something like your UI or an interaction with a database.

-The **UML Diagram** for the entire project can be found in `phase1/UML Diagram` directory in the main branch of our repository.
+The **UML Diagram** for the entire project can be found in `phase1` directory from the main branch of our repository.

 **Scenario Walk-Through (demonstrating Clean Architecture)**